MalikWhitten67/Apple-Doctor/README.md

    - Doctors ui is seperate from user ui
    - Messages page done - you can create chats by searching your doctor or vice versa
      - realtime reflective messages work aswell
+     - grabbing useful data for accessments - analyzing data from reputable sources and making useful prompts to better get a quality answer.